deib-polimi/hegira-generator/README.md

 ```
 This will print the usage.

-Two are the possible usages:
+Two are the possibilities:

 - `-c` or `--clean` will perform a complete cleanup of the remote Datastore deleting all the entities of all Kind(s).
 - `-a <arg>` or `--amount <arg>`  will generate on the remote Datastore the given number of entities.

+Datastore cleanup is exploited querying the Datastore through the [Metadata API](https://cloud.google.com/appengine/docs/java/datastore/metadataqueries) retrieving all the persisted Kind(s) and then deleting all entities for each Kind.
 ###Configure remote datastore
 Datastore instance must be configured in two places: